 Congenital dyskeratosis of the oral cavity

-Chemical burns of the oral cavity
+Chemical burns of the mouth

-Keratosis due to chronic mechanical injury
+Keratosis due to chronic mechanical trauma

-White spots in oral leukoplakia
+White spots due to oral leukoplakia

 Regular smoking of tobacco often leads to the appearance of foci of continuous keratinization of the epithelium on the oral mucosa, involving the mucous membrane of the cheeks, folds of the oral cavity, tongue, hard and soft palate.
 Chemical irritants may also be involved in the etiology of such lesions.